Corpus Christi (play): Productions

-It received its British premiere in 2000, produced by Theatre 28 and directed by Stephen Henry.
+Corpus Christi received its British premiere in 2000, produced by Theatre 28 and directed by Stephen Henry.
 When it was produced as part of the Sydney Gay and Lesbian Mardi Gras, Anglican bishop Robert Forsyth considered the play to be offensive and historically incorrect.

 A 2004 production at University of St. Andrews in Scotland, staged while Prince William, The Duke of Cambridge was still a student there, received much attention and was protested daily by radical conservative group Christian Voice, who lodged complaints with local police to prevent performances from going ahead on claims of blasphemy.
 This same production later traveled to the Edinburgh Fringe Festival.

 The play was revived by the Off-Off-Broadway Rattlestick Playwrights Theater, running in October 2008.
 Jason Zinoman, reviewing for The New York Times, wrote that the premiere production was "an earnest and reverent spin on the Jesus story, with some soft-spoken, gay-friendly politics thrown in."
 He further noted that the play was "fragile, heartfelt" and "seems more personal than political, a coming-of-age story wrapped in religious sentiment."
 The New York Times also published an article linking the uproar in 1998 to the death of gay student Matthew Shepard.

 In March 2010, a student performance of the play was cancelled at Tarleton State University in Stephenville, Texas.
 The university had received many complaints about the play's scheduled performance, but its president, F. Dominic Dottavio, citing freedom of speech, declared that the play would be performed.
 Dottavio's condemnation of the play in the same letter, though, has been criticized by campus free speech groups as giving encouragement to people trying to shut down the production.
 After Texas's Lieutenant Governor David Dewhurst weighed in saying, "No one should have the right to use government funds or institutions to portray acts that are morally reprehensible to the vast majority of Americans," the performance was cancelled citing safety concerns.

 The planned staging of the play in Athens, Greece, in October 2012 led to violent protests by party members and clergymen, with journalists and audience members being banned in the theater, and the premiere was cancelled.

 An Off West End production took place at the Arcola Theatre in London UK, March 2018 as part of the Creative Disruption Festival.

 Documentary film

 A film about the staging of the play and its reception, titled Corpus Christi: Playing with Redemption, was released in 2011.
 It was previewed at the Atlanta Film Festival on May 7, 2011.

-For many years, rumors of a film of the play had circulated as an urban legend, calling for e-mail petitions to stop the film.